warmcat/libwebsockets/READMEs/README.coding.md

 for the inflate case is constrained so that only one input buffer at a time is ever in memory.

-To use this feature, ensure LWS_WITH_ZIP_FOPS is enabled at CMake (it is by default).
+To use this feature, ensure LWS_WITH_ZIP_FOPS is enabled at CMake.

 `libwebsockets-test-server-v2.0` includes a mount using this technology already, run that test server and navigate to http://localhost:7681/ziptest/candide.html